stpope/CSL6/README.md

-The target users for CSL are C++ programmers (familiar with the development tools of their platforms, e.g., Xcode on the Mac, Eclipse on Linux, or Visual Studio on MS-Windows) who also know some software sound synthesis language such as Csound or SuperCollider (see Curtis Roads' "Computer Music Tutorial").
+The target users for CSL are C++ programmers (familiar with the development tools of their platforms, e.g., Xcode on the Mac, Eclipse on Linux, or Visual Studio on MS-Windows) who also know some software sound synthesis language such as Csound or SuperCollider.
 It also helps to have used the JUCE library, or at least to have downloaded it and compiled and run its own demo app.

-The core classes of CSL implement a traditional computer music programming model (like a Music-N-family language or a modular synthesizer), with objects that represent buffers and streams of audio samples, and unit generator objects that represent audio sources and processors (e.g., many kinds of oscillators and filters) connected together into graphs that produce complex dynamic sounds.
+The core classes of CSL implement a traditional computer music programming model (like a Music-N-family language or a modular synthesizer), with objects that represent buffers and streams of audio samples, and unit generator objects that represent audio sources and processors (e.g., many kinds of oscillators, filters and spatial panners) connected together into graphs that produce complex dynamic sounds.
-The signal processing graphs (or patches) can be connected to several kinds of output for real-time processing or writing to files, and can be controlled via scripts or MIDI or OSC.
+The signal processing graphs (patches) can be connected to several kinds of output for real-time processing or writing to files, and can be controlled via scripts or MIDI or OSC.
 Most typical sound synthesis and processing objects are provided, as shown in the CSL class diagram below.

 ![alt text](http://fastlabinc.com/CSL/classes.jpg)

-CSL grew out of code examples developed to teach a sequence of six graduate courses in digital audio programming, the MAT 240 series taught at UCSB for over 10 years.
+CSL grew out of code examples developed to teach a sequence of six graduate courses in digital audio programming, the MAT 240 series taught at UCSB (and elsewhere) for over 10 years.
 Students in these courses contributed many ideas and much concrete code to CSL (see the doc).
 The course materials for these courses are all available on-line at the link, http://heaveneverywhere.com/TheBigMATBook

 ## CSL Coding Start-up